-In this article, we will fill in that knowledge gap by providing a comprehensive overview of the best vitamins for nails, whether you are interesting in strengthening your nails, making your nails grow faster, or simply wish to keep them as beautiful as possible.
+In this article, we will fill in that knowledge gap by providing a comprehensive overview of the best vitamins and minerals for nails, whether you are interested in strengthening your nails, making your nails grow faster, or simply wish to keep them as beautiful as possible.
 When you are done reading, you will be able to confidently make your way through the market and choose the best vitamins for you.

 Nails as Indicators of Health